BirgerMoell/Momentum-AI-machine-learning-course/README.md

 [Hello world](https://github.com/bcarlyle/Momentum-AI-machine-learning-course/blob/master/lesson1/Hello%20world.ipynb)

-In the first lesson you will learn how to get started with deep learning using Keras and Tensorflow.
-You get to train your own deep neural network that works wih brain imaging data.

 # Training your first artificial neural network

 In the first lesson you will learn how to get started with deep learning using Keras and Tensorflow.
 You get to train your own deep neural network that works wih brain imaging data.

+Here is the code for a deep neural network in Keras.
+Exciting stuff!

 ```python